Resource-efficient Neural Networks

 As a result, recent research focused on CNN optimization techniques, in particular quantization, which allows weights and activations of layers to be represented with just a few bits while achieving impressive prediction performance.
 However, aggressive quantization techniques still fail to achieve full-precision prediction performance on state-of-the-art CNN architectures on large-scale classification tasks.

-In this work we aim to use and explore CNNs with reduced-precision weights and activations for image and speech classification problems.
+In this work we aim to use and explore (eventually complex-valued) CNNs and DNNs with reduced-precision weights and activations for image and speech classification problems.
 Furthermore, we are interested to explore them using alternative quantization approaches.

 We offer :